-- 8.1 All petitions, applications, requests, or appeals of Agent decisions shall be submitted to the Inland Wetlands and Watercourses Agency of the Town of Branford. - 8.2 The Agency shall, in accordance with CGS Sections 8-7d(f), notify the clerk of any adjoining municipality of the pendency of any application, petition, appeal, request, or plan concerning any project on any site in which: - a.
-Any portion of the property affected by a decision of the Agency is within five hundred feet of the boundary of the adjoining municipality; - b.
-A significant portion of the traffic to the completed project on the site will use streets within the adjoining municipality to enter or exit the site; - c.
+- 8.1 All petitions, applications, requests, or appeals of Agent decisions shall be submitted to with the Inland Wetlands and Watercourses Agency of the Town of Branford. - 8.2 In the case of any application where any portion of the wetland or watercourse on which the regulated activity is proposed is located within 500 feet of the boundary of Guilford, East Haven or North Branford, the applicant shall give written notice of the proposed activity, certified mail return receipt requested, to the affected adjacent municipal wetlands agency on the same day of filing an inland wetlands permit application with the Branford Inland Wetlands Agency.
+Documentation of such notice shall be provided to the Branford Inland Wetlands Agency, in accordance with section 22a-42c of the Connecticut General Statutes, as amended. - 8.3 8.2 The Agency shall, in accordance with Connecticut General Statutes Sections 8-7d(f), notify the clerk of any adjoining municipality of the pendency of any application, petition, appeal, request, or plan concerning any project on any site in which: - a.
+Any portion of the property affected by a decision of the aAgency is within five hundred feet of the boundary of the adjoining municipality; - b.
+A significant portion of the traffic to the completed project on the site will use streets within the adjoining municipality to enter or exit the site;

+- c.
 A significant portion of the sewer or water drainage from the project on the site will flow through and significantly impact the drainage or sewerage system within the adjoining municipality; or - d.
 Water runoff from the improved site will impact streets or other municipal or private property within the adjoining municipality.